 21 – Find a new friend

 Meet someone new on Badoo’s “Social Discovery Network”, which accepts bitcoin as payment.
 Over 25 languages are supported on this global connections site.

 Taking a trip?
 Maybe you’re already are familiar with Expedia.com, the big online travel agency.
 They used to accept bitcoin, but no more.
 Fortunately, we now have BitcoinTravel, a site endorsed by CoinDesk and Forbes.

 Find your new favorite video game at Zynga and pay for it with bitcoin!
 They’ve offered that option since 2014.

 24 – Accept bitcoin at your Etsy or Shopify store

 Etsy does not have an automated BTC payment system in place.
 But it’s still possible to set up your Etsy store to accept BTC.
-On the other hand, Shopify now offers the bitcoin payment option for merchants using their platform.
-(Even eBay was advertising virtual currencies at Consensus 2019 but nothing has yet been confirmed.)
+Fortunately, you can easily find sellers that accept bitcoin on the Etsy platform on their “Accepts Bitcoin” page.
+On the other hand, Shopify now offers the bitcoin payment option for merchants using their platform. (eBay was advertising virtual currencies at Consensus 2019, but nothing has yet been confirmed.)

 25 – Buy some gold

 At Amagi Metals, you can purchase all sorts of precious metals, including gold.
 And when making your buy, be sure to use your very own digital gold – bitcoin!

 Not surprisingly, some of the first companies to accept bitcoin were big tech sites like Microsoft.
 They now allow you to add bitcoin to your Microsoft account to buy movies, games, and apps in the Xbox and Windows stores.